 The holidays are just round the corner, and we are all looking forward to relaxing with our friends and families.
 Christmas is the perfect time to motivate our students to read more.
 When it comes to holiday reading, freedom to choose what to read gains more importance than ever before.
 We have already looked at book selection in our post about Extensive Reading in the classroom.
 While we should appreciate any reading during the holidays, our students might be more inclined to read books that are about Christmas, winter and snow.

 What shall we do about monitoring and rewarding reading during the holidays?
 Encouraging our students to read for a reward can make reading for pleasure feel like a chore, more like a homework task.
 Let your students choose not only the book they would like to read but also the way they would like to keep track of their reading.
-They can try any of the following ideas:
+They can try any of the ideas below.

 1 Keep a reading journal.